Home China Laws 2003 Page 14

 Article 1

-These Measures are formulated in accordance with the Regulations of the People’s Republic of China on Foreign Exchange Control and
+These Measures are formulated in accordance with the provisions of Article 36 of the Law of the People’s Republic of China on Progress

 Article 2